 The thought of surgery is upsetting or even frightening, for both the patient and their loved ones.
 This is natural and feeling anxious is only to be expected.
 However, if you need podiatric surgeries for complaints like ingrown nails, you have less to worry about.

-Read on to understand what to expect with nail podiatric surgery or a toenail podiatry surgery, and how to prepare for it.
+Read on to understand what to expect with nail podiatric surgeries or toenail podiatric surgeries, and how to manage post op ingrown toenail care.

 What is nail podiatric surgery?

-Nail podiatric surgery is the most common type of podiatric surgery.
+Of all podiatric surgeries, nail podiatric surgery is the most common type.
 It is usually related to ingrown toenails, but could also be performed for other complaints like fungal infections in the nail beds or for accidents that have damaged the toenails.

 What is an ingrown toenail?